opensearch-project/documentation-website/_opensearch/search/highlight.md

 encoder | Specifies whether the highlighted fragment should be HTML encoded before it is returned.
 Valid values are `default` (no encoding) or `html` (first escape the HTML text and then insert the highlighting tags).
 For example, if the field text is `<h3>Hamlet</h3>` and the `encoder` is set to `html`, the highlighted text is `"&lt;h3&gt;<em>Hamlet</em>&lt;&#x2F;h3&gt;"`. fragmenter | Specifies how to split text into highlighted fragments.
 Valid only for the `plain` highlighter.
 Valid values are the following:<br>- `span` (default): Splits text into fragments of the same size but tries not to split text between highlighted terms. <br>- `simple`: Splits text into fragments of the same size. fragment_offset | Specifies the character offset from which you want to start highlighting.
 Valid for the `fvh` highlighter only. fragment_size | The size of a highlighted fragment, specified as the number of characters.
-If `number_of_fragments` is 0, `fragment_size` is ignored.
+If `number_of_fragments` is set to 0, `fragment_size` is ignored.
 Default is 100. number_of_fragments| The maximum number of returned fragments.
 If `number_of_fragments` is set to 0, OpenSearch returns the highlighted contents of the entire field.
 Default is 5. order | The sort order for the highlighted fragments.
 Set `order` to `score` to sort fragments by relevance.
 Each highlighter has a different algorithm for calculating relevance scores.
-Default is `none`. highlight_query | Specifies to highlight matches for a query other than the search query.
+Default is `none`. highlight_query | Specifies that matches for a query other than the search query should be highlighted.
 The `highlight_query` option is useful when you use a faster query to get document matches and a slower query (for example, `rescore_query`) to refine the results.
 We recommend to include the search query as part of the `highlight_query`. matched_fields | Combines matches from different fields to highlight one field.
 The most common use case for this functionality is highlighting text that is analyzed in different ways and kept in multi-fields.
 All fields in the `matched_fields` list must have the `term_vector` field set to `with_positions_offsets`.
 The field in which the matches are combined is the only loaded field, so it is beneficial to set its `store` option to `yes`.
 Valid only for the `fvh` highlighter. no_match_size | Specifies the number of characters, starting from the beginning of the field, to return if there are no matching fragments to highlight.
 Default is 0. phrase_limit | The number of matching phrases in a document that are considered.
 Limits the number of phrases to analyze by the `fvh` highlighter to avoid consuming a lot of memory.
 If `matched_fields` are used, `phrase_limit` specifies the number of phrases for each matched field.
 A higher `phrase_limit` leads to increased query time and more memory consumption.
 Valid only for the `fvh` highlighter.
 Default is 256.